AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/programming/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 Refresh the page, and you'll see that it looks exactly the same, except we now get to take advantage of CSS Modules and LESS (as well as potentially SASS or vanilla CSS, if you'd like to use those instead).

-## 4. Setting Up ESLint and Prettier 💅
+## 4. Using ESLint with Create React App and Prettier 💅

 We *could* stop there, and put up with garbo code formatting and inconsistencies, and create more work for our collaborators as they try to reconcile several people's style preferences.

 <img src="/assets/img/posts/how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint/but-why.gif" alt="But why, why would you do that?
 Why would you do any of that?" />

-Or we could get ESLint and Prettier up and running, too 🙂
+Or we could set up ESLint with Prettier to format our code consistently 🙂

 First, install these packages: